 - A style sheet documenting editorial style and editorial decisions.

-- For fiction and some non-fiction (such as memoir), separate style sheets for characters, timeline, world building, and settings, as appropriate.
+- For fiction and narrative non-fiction, separate style sheets for characters, timeline, world building, and settings, as appropriate.